 Next we recall that $\wchow$ yields functorial {\it Chow-weight} spectral sequences and filtrations.
-A very partial case of Chow-weight filtrations yields Beilinson's 'integral part' of motivic cohomology.
+A very particular case of Chow-weight filtrations yields Beilinson's 'integral part' of motivic cohomology.
 Chow-weight spectral sequences yield the existence of weight filtrations for 'perverse \'etale homology' of motives over finite type $\q$-schemes (this is not automatic for mixed perverse sheaves in this setting).
 We study in more detail the perverse \'etale homology of motives when $S=X_0$ is a variety over a finite field $\fq$.
-It is well-known that mixed complexes of sheaves start to behave better if we extend scalars from $\fq$ to $\ff$ (this is the algebraic closure of $\fq$) i.e. pass to sheaves over $X=X_0\times_{\spe \fq}\spe \ff$.
+It is well known that mixed complexes of sheaves start to behave better if we extend scalars from $\fq$ to $\ff$ (this is the algebraic closure of $\fq$), i.e., pass to sheaves over $X=X_0\times_{\spe \fq}\spe \ff$.
 We (try to) axiomatize this situation and introduce the concept of a {\it relative weight structure}.
 Relative weight structures have several properties that are parallel to properties of 'ordinary' weight structures.
 The category $\dbm(X_0)$ (of mixed complexes of sheaves) possesses a relative weight structure whose heart is the class of (pure) complexes of sheaves of weight $0$.
 Besides, the \'etale realization functor $\dmc(X_0)\to \dbm(X_0)$ is {\it weight-exact}.

-In \S\ref{ssupl} we recall the definition of a $t$-structure {\it adjacent} to a weight structure.
-Then we prove the existence of a (Chow) $t$-structure $\tchow$ for $\dms$ that is adjacent to the Chow weight structure for it.
-We also study the functoriality of $\tchow$ and relate it with {\it virtual $t$-truncations} (for cohomological functors from $\dmcs$).
+In the Appendix we recall the definition of a $t$-structure {\it adjacent} to a weight structure.
+Then we prove the existence of a (Chow) $t$-structure $\tchow$ for $\dms$ that is adjacent to the Chow weight structure on it.
+We also study the functoriality of $\tchow$ and relate it to {\it virtual $t$-truncations} (for cohomological functors from $\dmcs$).

-The author is deeply grateful to prof. F. Deglise, prof. D. H\'ebert, prof. M. Levine, and prof. I. Panin for their helpful comments; he is also very much obliged to the officers and scientists of the Max Planck Institut f\"ur Mathematik, as well as to prof. M. Levine and to the Essen University for the wonderful working conditions during the work on this paper.
+The author is deeply grateful to prof. F. Deglise, prof. D. H\'ebert, prof. M. Levine, prof. I. Panin, and to the referees for their helpful comments.
+He would also like to express his gratitude to the officers and the guests of the Max Planck Institut f\"ur Mathematik, as well as to prof. M. Levine and to the Essen University for the wonderful working conditions during the work on this paper.

 \begin{notat}

 $\ab$ is the category of abelian groups.